EdwardAdelin/SoftwareDesignTechniques-Lab/lab7/README.md

 - The codebase had inconsistent Spring Boot / Spring Cloud versions; they were normalized to Boot 3.x and Cloud 2023.x in the current working copy to avoid runtime ClassNotFound errors.
 - Actuator endpoints were added/exposed to allow health checks and Eureka detection.

-## Next steps (suggested)
-- Optional: add CI pipeline to build images and run integration tests.
-- Add proper database migrations (Flyway/Liquibase) for production use.

----

-If you want, I can:
-- Commit this `README.md` to the repository now.
-- Start `docker compose up --build` and stream logs while you watch.

-File created: `lab7/README.md`